Winnykinyumu/Predicting-Customer-Churn-at-SyriaTel-A-Strategic-Analysis-to-Improve-Retention/README.md

 ![Churns by customer service](https://github.com/user-attachments/assets/b36800b4-464d-4618-848f-8e8a956c40ca)

+**Interpretation**
+- Both customers who churn (True) and those who don't churn (False) seem to have a relatively high number of customer service calls, with values around 0.7.

+- In terms of hypothesis, the P-values for both T-test and Mann-Whitney tests presented to be >than 0.05.
+So, we failed to reject the null hypothesis with a conclusion that there is no statistically significant relationship between customer service calls and churn rate.
+In other words, the frequency of customer service calls does not have a significant impact on whether a customer churns or not.
+This implied that customer service is not a major factor influencing customer churn.

 **5. To predict churn by focusing on the most influential features that drive customer behavior and retention patterns.**

 **a).Cross Validation Score**